StephHjar/star-wars-trivia/README.md

 ### Unfixed Bugs

-You will need to mention unfixed bugs and why they were not fixed.
-This section should include shortcomings of the frameworks or technologies used.
-Although time can be a big variable to consider, paucity of time and difficulty understanding implementation is not a valid reason to leave bugs unfixed.
+- None

 ## Deployment

-This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub)

 - The site was deployed to GitHub pages.
 The steps to deploy are as follows:
-  - In the GitHub repository, navigate to the Settings tab
+  - From [the GitHub repository](https://github.com/StephHjar/star-wars-trivia), navigate to the Settings tab
-  - From the source section drop-down menu, select the Master Branch
+  - On the left-hand side of the page, select the 'Pages' option
-  - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
+  - At the top of the page under 'Source', select 'Branch: main' from the first dropdown menu.
+Select '/(root)' from the second dropdown menu.
+Click save.
+  - A notice will appear above the Source section saying 'Your site is ready to be published at' followed by the URL, with a blue background
+  - Once the site is published, this notice will update to 'Your site is published at', followed by the URL, with a green background

-The live link can be found here - https://code-institute-org.github.io/love-maths/
+The live link can be found here - https://stephhjar.github.io/star-wars-trivia

 ## Credits